WDTV: History

 In 2007, WVFX's owner, Davis Television, sold that station to Withers Broadcasting.
-Since the Clarksburg–Weston–Fairmont market has only five full-powered stations, this amount is too few to allow a duopoly under normal Federal Communications Commission (FCC) guidelines.
+The Clarksburg–Weston–Fairmont market has only five full-power stations, too few to allow a duopoly under normal Federal Communications Commission (FCC) guidelines.
 However, Withers obtained a "failed station" waiver allowing the purchase to go through.
 Gray Television announced on May 13, 2016, that it would acquire WDTV and WVFX for $26.5 million.
 Gray assumed control of the stations through a local marketing agreement on June 1.
 The sale was completed on May 1, 2017.

-The northern West Virginia television market geography is unusual, as Monongalia County (including Morgantown) and Preston County are assigned to the Pittsburgh market.
-Although WDTV has been carried on cable in Morgantown since 1965, none of the Clarksburg–Weston–Fairmont market stations were available on satellite in those counties, as the FCC would not allow satellite providers to carry them.
+The northern West Virginia television geography is unusual, as Monongalia County (including Morgantown) and Preston County are assigned to the Pittsburgh market.
+WDTV has long claimed Morgantown as its primary coverage area, and been carried on Xfinity's Morgantown cable system and its predecessors since 1965.
+However, none of the Clarksburg–Weston–Fairmont market stations were available on satellite in those counties, as the FCC would not allow satellite providers to carry them.
 A change in the law removed this restriction; one of the stated goals was to allow "orphan counties" served on satellite only by stations from other states to receive stations from their own state.
 The Monongalia and Preston County governments petitioned to allow carriage of Clarksburg–Weston–Fairmont market stations, and the market change was granted on February 2, 2018.

-Programming

-Syndicated programming

-Syndicated programming on WDTV includes Live with Kelly and Ryan, The Drew Barrymore Show, Entertainment Tonight, Inside Edition, and Judge Judy, among others.
-The latter four are distributed by CBS Media Ventures.